ryanraposo/codeui/README.md

 Customize colors by theme and workspace.
 Darken, lighten, copy & paste values across items.
 Use Standard or Palette view to sort by element groups or target specific colors wherever they appear

-*Note: customizations appear in all workspaces and target the current theme by default*
+*Note: by default, customizations are applied to all workspaces and target the current theme.*

 # Installing